Nasta Rojc: Yugoslavia (1926–1940)

 Onslow, whose family were British peers, used her influence with nobles, including Maria of Yugoslavia, to garner patrons for the club, organize international networks, and secure commissioned works for Rojc, one of which was a portrait of King Alexander I. Rojc was also involved with the Little Entente of Women and helped to organize an exhibition in 1938 to show the works of Eastern European women artists in Zagreb.
-Simultaneously with the event, a retrospective of Croatian women artists who had painted between 1800 and 1914 was set up next to the main exhibit in the Art Pavillian.
+Simultaneously with the event, a retrospective of Croatian women artists who had painted between 1800 and 1914 was set up next to the main exhibit in the Art Pavilion.
 Rojc was the youngest of the Croatian painters, who included Marija Strümer Bedeković and Slava Raškaj.
 That year, the Women Artists' Club also hosted a solo exhibition of Rojc and another for the Austrian painter Trude Waehner.

 By the end of the 1920s, Rojc's work focused more on nationalistic expression, with landscapes depicting romantic vistas and villages.
 She also began painting still lifes and animal portraits.
 Drawing on Dadist and New Objectivity traditions, her 1928 work Naše doba (Our Age) was a social commentary on class, gender, ideology, and race.
 That year she also made a bronze sculpture, Seljak i Seljanka (Peasant Man and Woman, 1928) and a wood carving, Vjetar (Wind, 1928).
 Representative of her work in this period are Zima s gavranima (Winter with Ravens, 1926), Moje ruže (My Roses, 1934), Zima u Jurjevskoj (Southern Winter, ca. 1935), Otok Prvić (Prvić Island, ca. 1935), Konj u staji (Horse in the Stable, ca. 1936), and Morski pejzaž (Seascape, 1938).